 These benefits remain.
 Two changes may be made in TPP11.
 First, a specific reference to labor rights has been removed from a condition for participation (15.8.5).
-Second, subject to additional negotiation, the parties may adjust the current rule that asks for new talks within three years to extend coverage to the sub-federal or sub-central levels and extend this timeline to five years instead.
+Second, subject to additional negotiation, the parties have replaced the original rule that asks for new talks within three years to no less than five years instead.